[This is part 2 of our Italy vacation, here’s part 1 if you missed it.]

-As soon as Eric and I navigated ourselves outside the train station - we were enamored with Firenze.
+As soon as Lorenzo and I navigated ourselves outside the train station – we were enamored with Firenze.
 The city street scene was playful, full of the young and old roaming the streets, street vendors everywhere, and overall a much cleaner and happier sight compared to Naples.
 A young couple quickly approached us as we were looking at our map trying to orient ourselves, and gave us directions to the nearest TI (tourist information where they give you free maps), the cheapest place to buy groceries, and wished us safe travels.
 We didn’t even ask for help, but it solidified that Firenze was definitely a people-friendly city.

 We quickly found Hotel Palazzuolo located in Santa Maria Novella district, and freshened up a bit in our dual bathroom/shower.
 It wasn’t the most comfortable accommodation but it was ideal proximity to the main train station.
 We dropped off our backpacks and decided to explore the city for a little bit, find something to eat for lunch, make reservations for dinner at Trattoria Za-Za and make ticket reservations for the Uffizi Gallery & Accademia to avoid waiting in the long lines.
 Walking to the Central Market, we came across the street vendors, and I kept waiting for Jersey Shore to pop up around the corner.
 I knew they were here filming somewhere, but luckily and thankfully our paths never did cross.

-Eric walked by a sandwich shop and knew by the smell of it that’s where we had to eat lunch.
+Lorenzo walked by a sandwich shop and knew by the smell of it that’s where we had to eat lunch.
 It was that easy, the smell of the wood-burning oven, the melted mozzarella cheese, and fresh ingredients had lured us in.
 It was a cute Subway version of Italian freshly made sandwiches with a decent price of 3 to 4 euros.
 We discovered the best sandwich ever.

 Prosciutto, mozzarella, tomatoes on focaccia…it practically melts in your mouth with every bite, oozing with melted ooey mozzarella.

 Dinner at Trattoria Za-Za was insanely busy, and thankfully we had made reservations for dinner when we had walked by our lunch stroll.
-I had ordered Fettuccine pasta with the creamy truffle sauce and Eric ordered the Bistecca alla Fiorentina.
+I had ordered Fettuccine pasta with the creamy truffle sauce and Lorenzo ordered the Bistecca alla Fiorentina.
 The fettuccine pasta had tiny bits of truffle were out of this world.
 Imagine the creamiest classic alfredo sauce jazzed up with truffles (the magic mushroom in Italy).
 It seriously makes everything WOW and KA-BOW.
-Eric’s dinner of bistecca alla fiorentina was comparable to a porterhouse steak with a touch of salt and pepper and some herbs.
+Lorenzo’s dinner of bistecca alla fiorentina was comparable to a porterhouse steak with a touch of salt and pepper and some herbs.
 It was a juicy large steak that you only buy the kilograms here, but definitely something he can prepare for us back at home.

 My favorite pastime while we were in Italy were our daily strolls.
 It really gave us time to explore the city, walk hand and hand and be amazed by the magnificent buildings and statues.
 Our main goal on Saturday night was to do the Renaissance walk and see the famous bridge Ponte Vecchio.
 We came across the Fountain of Neptune in the Piazza Vecchio while walking through Piazza della Repubblica.
 Nearby in the free courtyard there is a fake statue of David where the original used to stand before it was placed in the Accademia Gallery.
 The real statue of David cannot be photographed, too.